patyatun/Software_Engineering/README.md

 For this project, I used Git to manage my code and track changes.
 Here's how I did it:

 ### 2. UML
+1. Use-Case diagram: I created this diagram to represent the different interactions between users (actors) and the system.
+Also to visualize additional funtionalities beyond what is currently implemented in my code.
+It serves as a draft for a more advanced system.
+2.
 ### 3. DDD
 ### 4. Metrics
 ### 5. Clean Code Development